divbloxjs/divbloxjs-application-generator/templates/packages/example-safe-to-delete/data-model-readme.md

 ## Divblox Data models
-A Divblox data model describes the data structure of your project in a json file.
+A Divblox data model describes the data structure of your project or package in a json file.
 It is important to note that the object is case-sensitive and that all keys and values must be provided in camelCase.
-A clean Divblox project should always contain a "data-model.json" file that contains the base entity/entities for your project.
+A clean Divblox project will always contain a "data-model-base.json" file that contains the base entities for your project.
 However, each additional Divblox package can also include its own data model which Divblox will add to your project on startup.

+### Structure
 The structure of a data model object is described below.

-### Structure
 #### Entities
 The data model json file must contain an object, with the highest-level keys/properties being the names of "Entities".
 Entities directly translate to database tables when the data model is synchronized with your database.